mindspore-ai/docs/tutorials/source_en/beginner/model.md

 import mindspore as ms

-# The number of channels input is 1, the number of channels of output is 6, the convolutional kernel size is 5 x 5, and the parameters are initialized using the normal operator, and the pixels are not filled.
+# The number of channels input is 1, the number of channels of output is 6, the convolutional kernel size is 5 x 5, and the parameters are initialized by using the normal operator, and the pixels are not filled.
 conv2d = nn.Conv2d(1, 6, 5, has_bias=False, weight_init='normal', pad_mode='same')
 input_x = ms.Tensor(np.ones([1, 1, 32, 32]), ms.float32)